R3V1Z3/entwine/README.md

 - [Great, tell me more about Entwine.](#how-entwine-works)

 ## Markdown Example
 Maybe an example will help.
-When using a Markdown editor, to create a header, you just type a `#` symbol and a space followed by your header text.
-No mouse highlighting is needed, just a couple extra characters and your desired text.
+To create a list item in Markdown, just type a `-` symbol and a space followed by your content.

-So basically, you just enter something like this:
-`# My New Document`

-It's that easy to create headers and other formatted content.
+For example, type this to create a list item:
+`- Discuss new features.`

 - [Okay I get it, tell me more about Entwine.](#how-entwine-works)